 - The nursery school

-The nursery school accommodates more than 350 children.
+The nursery school welcomes more than 300 children.
 The importance of nursery schools is often underestimated, although it is essential for the socio-economic development of a country.
-On the one hand, it accustoms children to going to school from the earliest years of life, increasing the rate of participation in subsequent levels of education.
-On the other hand, the attendance of girls promotes female emancipation.
+It gets children used to going to school at an early age, increasing the rate of participation in following levels of education, and it promotes women’s empowerment.

 - The school canteen

-The school canteen was opened in November 2015 and provides a full meal a day for children attending school, as well as providing work for some women in the neighbourhood.
+The school canteen opened in November 2015 and provides a full meal a day for children attending school, as well as providing jobs for some women in the neighborhood.

-The microcredit workshops are run by women who, in this way, have the opportunity to increase family resources and become independent.
-The activities developed are: cereals processing and the retail sale of couscous; the dyeing of fabrics; the manufacture of handmade soap.
+Thanks to microcredit workshops, women get the opportunity to increase family resources and become independent.
+The activities are: cereals processing and the retail sale of couscous; the dyeing of fabrics; the manufacture of handmade soap.

 - School recovery courses

-The courses are aimed at those who have difficulty studying and are held by students from the neighbourhood.
-This activity has led to the development of a productive collaboration between the volunteers of Energia and children of the “Associacion de Jeunes Élèves de Pikine” (AJEP), who have helped us implementing some useful activities for the inhabitants of the neighbourhood, such as the blood donation organized at the House of Marietou.
+Students from the neighborhood hold courses for those facing learning difficulties.
+This activity led to the development of a fruitful collaboration between the volunteers of Energia and people from the Association de Jeunes Élèves de Pikine (AJEP).
+They helped us carry out some useful activities for the inhabitants of the neighborhood, such as the blood donation at Keur Marietou.

 - The medical center

-The volunteer doctors of Diritti al Cuore ONLUS (a partner association of Energia), in cooperation with the young medical students of the project Fatou studia con Energia, carry out one-off visits to Keur Marietou to examine its inhabitants.
+The volunteer doctors of Diritti al Cuore ONLUS (partner association of Energia), carry out one-off inspections at Keur Marietou to visit the inhabitants of the neighborhood, with the collaboration of the young medical students of the project Fatou studia con Energia (Fatou studies with Energia

 - The library

 The library is open every afternoon.
-It is managed by the girls of the women’s network of Keur Marietou, who are responsible for disseminating the project on the territory, with the aim of making it accessible to everyone.
+The girls of Keur Marietou’s women network manage it.
+They are responsible for disseminating the project throughout the territory, in order to make it accessible to everyone.

 The work-in-progress activities are:

 - Literacy course in French

-The course is aimed at women, who often speak only the local languages and are cut off from a whole series of exchanges, especially commercial related.
+The course targets women, who often can only speak the local languages and are cut off from some of activities, especially commercial ones.

 - Sewing course